-3.1 SCOPE OF WORK
+3.1 Scope of Work

-This geotechnical exploration consisted of drilling two (2) borings within the footprint of the planned structure and three (3) borings in the associated pavement areas.
+This geotechnical exploration consisted of drilling two (2) borings within the footprint of the planned structure and four (4) borings in the associated pavement areas.
 The structure and pavement borings had planned depths of 15 and five (5) feet beneath existing site grade, respectively.
+The borings were drilled to their planned depth or auger refusal, whichever occurred first.
 The boring locations can be seen on the Boring Location Plan which is included in Appendix A.